-The faculty offers a wide range of units of study.
+There are a wide range of units of study on offer.
 These are not designed to prepare students for teaching but rather seek to promote the understanding of education as a social phenomenon.
 As such they open up for analysis the complexities of education through study in a number of fields.
 For example, there is the study of the nature, context and processes of education through historical, psychological, philosophical and sociological perspectives; of human growth and development and their implications for education; and, across different societies and cultures, of the relationship between education and politics, social organisation and economic development.

 Pass and special entry units of study

 Junior units of study in Education are available to Arts students.
 However, entry into intermediate and senior units in Education is possible, subject to completion of junior units in a range of other disciplines (see table of units of study in Education).

 EDGU1001 Creativity, Youth Culture and the Arts, 6 credit points